iamsecretlyflash/Handwritten-equations-to-LaTeX/README.md

-The assignmnet had competititve and non-competititve parts.
+The project had competititve and non-competititve parts.
 The non-comp part used a standard CNN-LSTM encoder decoder architecture which is described in the assingment statement.

 For the competitive part I used ResNeST-50 as my encoder model, and LSTM with Bahdanau Attention as the decoder model.